-The tools are still developing, but when they do e-commerce stores will be able to create a personalized shopping experience that is even more powerful – making even the biggest e-retailer feel like it knows the customer as well as a mom-and-pop shop.
+The tools are still developing, but when they do, e-commerce stores can create a personalized shopping experience that is even more powerful – making even the biggest e-retailer feel like it knows the customer and a mom-and-pop shop.

 How do you create a personalized shopping experience for your online customers?
 Share your tips and ask any questions below!

 Comments are closed.